In this episode I interview Dr. Kerri Marshall at Trupanion pet insurance company.

 There is something I want to mention about Banfield.
 I often see people say, "I have Banfield pet insurance."
-What Banfield offers isn't insurance, but a prepaid wellness care plan that includes various wellness procedures and possibly discounts on services or products for your pet.
+What Banfield offers isn't insurance, but a prepaid wellness plan that includes various wellness procedures and possibly discounts on services or products for your pet.
 There are different levels of plans and they are usually paid monthly as a recurring charge on your credit card.

 While I am a big proponent of wellness care (The Wise Pet Owner), such wellness plans should never be a substitute for pet insurance.
 Usually, you can only have these procedures done and receive the discounts at a Banfield hospital or the hospital you purchased the plan.
 What if your pet has to go to an emergency clinic or specialty hospital for a serious illness or injury where fees are usually higher than your regular veterinarian's fees?
 This is where pet insurance would come in handy since you can file a claim for reimbursement for treatment received at virutally any veterinary, emergency, or specialty hospital in the United States.

 I believe that wellness (preventative) care and pet insurance compliment each other.
 In my opinion, neither should be so expensive that the pet owner can't afford to do both in the best interest of the pet.